dovetail-genomics/chicago/README.md

 **CHiCAGO: Capture HiC Analysis of Genomic Organisation**

 CHiCAGO is a set of tools for Capture HiC data analysis.
-A preprint describing the statistical algorithm behind CHiCAGO is available on bioRxiv: [http://dx.doi.org/10.1101/028068](http://dx.doi.org/10.1101/028068).
+A preprint describing CHiCAGO's statistical methodology is available on bioRxiv: [http://dx.doi.org/10.1101/028068](http://dx.doi.org/10.1101/028068).

 This repository contains the following files: